Postal Reading group

 Equally, as Hornby also demonstrates, writing novels was no way out of the predicament as the income from Janes’s novels was hardly sufficient to make a difference to the ladies’ finances.
 It was, arguably, unfair of Mary to refer to Jane’s novels as “a fad, nothing more, nothing less” (p.354), however accurate it might have seemed at the time.
 History has nevertheless been rather kinder to Jane Austen as her books remain core reading on English literature syllabi everywhere!

 It is also particularly striking, and more than a little incongruous that Cassandra should become such an advocate for women remaining unmarried, especially since she was herself betrothed to Tom Fowle, and along with her mother had once been so anxious to act as the matchmaker.
 Equally, she was considered rather more useful within her family for her role in relieving others of the responsibility of caring for their own children, allowing them to play the role expected of the married lady.
-While this was hardly an attractive proposition, it did at least provide her with board and lodging and offer gainful occupation.
+While this was hardly an attractive proposition, it did at least provide her with board and lodging while offering gainful occupation.

 The style of writing offers another similarity with Godmersham Park, and, by modern standards, appears to be unusually formal, but nevertheless does a good job of conveying the spirit of Jane Austen’s time and of her own writing.
 It is also fair to say that Miss Austen does not offer a particularly strong storyline, with parts of the plot being all to convenient, such as the remarkable ease with which Cassandra locates the bundle of Jane’s letters, even if she was observed while doing so.
 For that matter the housekeeper’s omnipresence seems quite remarkable.
 Likewise, the story tells us very little about the characters, which is a pity as they are all based on real historical characters.
 This along with the unusually large number of characters (a problem with the Austen family) does make the book difficult to follow at times, although a “who’s who” section at the beginning does help here.